Edeka

 Leading supermarket cooperative optimizes wholesale planning to empower retailers and stores.

 EDEKA's success is based on the interplay of around 4,000 independent merchants throughout Germany who operate their stores under the umbrella of the cooperative EDEKA network.
 These merchants are supported by seven regional groups of companies, which supply them with goods as wholesalers, generate space as real estate developers, and ultimately build EDEKA stores for onward leasing.
-The regional groups also act as as a service provider, supporting the back office of the retail stores by offering a wide range of services including merchandise management, payroll accounting, data protection, and occupational safety.
+The regional groups also act as a service provider, supporting the back office of the retail stores by offering a wide range of services including merchandise management, payroll accounting, data protection, and occupational safety.
 The EDEKA headquarters in Hamburg coordinates the cooperation of the companies within the group and develops purchasing and marketing strategies at a national level.

 Challenge: High performance for smooth planning